 7. Invite your administration in.
 When you are doing a particularly connected or impressive project, send fun invitations out to administrators to pop by.
 Waiting for them to stop in for the perfunctory observation is not enough.
 These are the people that hold the purse strings on your budget and can be your greatest local advocates or headaches.
 Make the first move to proactively develop those positive relationships from vice principals all the way up to the superintendant and your Board of Education.
 They might not always come, but I truly believe your persistence will pay off.

 8. Exhibiting within your school good, but so is exhibiting in your community.
 Participate in your county or state art exhibitions, Youth Art Month, NAEA opportunities, and if there are none, start one.
 I would also say that the art teacher should also exhibit their personal work and seek out press for these occasions.
 This raises your own standing publically, and give you some hand's on "me time" that is so valuable.

 If you would like to read more about this topic or explore a core connected program I use, please explore this blog.
 For published resources, visit www.firehousepublications.com.
-If you find a resource there you like, use discount code 3YPBN853 for 30% off.
+If you find a resource there you like, get 30% off when ordering direct.